On August 20, 2018 (last year), I turned 29. Thank you I’ve reached life this far.

 7. We think we’re always right.

-I’m sure I’ve read about this a few years ago, but not until recently I witnessed it in real life.
+I’m sure I’ve read about this a few years ago, but not until recently have I witnessed it in real life.

 A lot of people think they are right about everything — their beliefs, their jobs, their point of views, and so on.
 Yes we always think we’re right.
 I’m guilty I act like this sometimes, too.